AHTARazzak/learning_r/README.md

-ALI RAZZAK SCRIPT MADE DURING Physical Chemistry PhD at UNIVERSITY OF BASEL For "combine_column_1s.py" to be run in Python2.7
+ALI RAZZAK SCRIPT MADE DURING PHYSICAL CHEMISTRY PhD @ UNIVERSITY OF BASEL

-Takes the first row of two files [x] and [y] and combines them into a single file with two rows [x y].
+For "combine_column_1s.py" to be run in Python2.7 Takes the first row of two files [x] and [y] and combines them into a single file with two rows [x y].
 Particularly usefulin preperation for the "make_ramachandran.py" script.

-for "makerama.py"
-File takes 2 inputs:
+File takes 3 inputs:
 1) File one containing column.
 2) File two containing column.
 3) File three combination of column 1 from both files.

-For "make_ramachandran.py" to be run in Python2.7

-Takes sequentially ordered list of dihedral angles so in column 1 x axis sequence and column 2 the dihedral angle.
+For "make_ramachandran.py" to be run in Python2.7 Takes sequentially ordered list of dihedral angles so in column 1 x axis sequence and column 2 the dihedral angle.
 Produces 3D histogram of ramachandran plot and outputs onto customisable GUI.

-for "makerama.py"
 File takes 2 inputs:
 1) Fle containing time series of dihedral angles.
 2) Number of bins in raster.

-for "generic_make_3d_histogram.py"
-(Much more efficient 3d histogram) takes 1 input:
+For "generic_make_3d_histogram.py" to be run in Python3 (Much more efficient 3d histogram) takes 1 input:
 1) Fle containing time series of dihedral angles.